ovh/docs/pages/labs/data-platform/freeIPA/guide.en-gb.md

 ---
-title: 'About FreeIPA'
+title: About FreeIPA
-excerpt: 'Learn how to use FreeIPA'
+excerpt: Learn how to use FreeIPA
-section: 'Advanced topics'
+section: Advanced topics
 order: 3
 ---